 Southern Front commander Abu Jawwad told Syria Direct that his faction’s preparations to attack government forces came after they “received information suggesting that regime forces are preparing a military operation in southern Syria.”
 Syria Direct could not independently confirm the commander’s claim.

-Smoke rises following an airstrike in the east Daraa city of al-Hrak on Monday.
-Photo courtesy of al-Hrak City.
+Smoke rises following an airstrike in the east Daraa city of al-Hirak on Monday.
+Photo courtesy of al-Hirak City.